Aramark Tax Strategy

 Circulation: Internal and External

-In accordance with Schedule 19 Finance Act 2016, this document sets out the UK Tax Strategy for the year ended 30
+In accordance with Schedule 19 Finance Act 2016, this document sets out the UK tax strategy for the year ended 2 October 2020, specifically:

-1. The approach of the UK group to risk management and governance arrangements in relation to UK taxation.
+- The approach of the UK Group to risk management and governance arrangements in relation to UK taxation.

-3. The approach of the UK group towards its dealings with HMRC.
+- The approach of the UK Group towards its dealings with HMRC.

 Further details relating to the tax strategy are provided below;